 We found a way to win the battle!
 We have a way that kills cancer cells and gives HOPE!

 We have a new treatment that effectively kills the cancer cells in dogs and with a low cost.
 The treatment is called Canine Infusion Therapy.
 It is based on a treatment that is patented in Australia, China and Japan, called “Methods of metabolic targeting cancer cells using chemo and immunotherapy for treating cancer (MMT).”
 MMT treatment is based on the well-established science that cancer cells need certain nutrients for energy more then ordinary cells do.
 This is especially true for the so called “cancer stem cells”, which are the only types of cancer cells that can metastasize.
 The cancer stem cells are highly resistant to conventional chemotherapy because they have high levels of multi-drug resistance (MDR) proteins.
-The MDRs are located on the surface of the cancer stem cells and they require energy from certain nutrients to operate.
-The treatment weakens the cancer cell and weakens the multi-drug resistance (MDR) proteins within the cancer cells.
+The MDRs are located on the surface of the cancer stem cells.
+Our treatment inhibits the multi-drug resistance (MDR) proteins within the cancer cells.
 Multi-Drug Resistance Proteins work as a pump and are in every cancer cell.
 They are what makes Chemotherapy drugs significantly less effective because as the cancer cell is taking in the chemotherapy drug the cell via the MDR’s is pumping it out.
-Our treatments weakens the cancer cell to the point that the MDR’s do not pump out the Chemo and we are able to use only 10% of the normal dos of Chemo and because the cancer cells cannot pump out the chemo it works with out any of the normal side effects of Chemo such as nausea, loss of hair and more.
+Our treatments inhibits the MDR’s so they cannot pump out the Chemo and we are able to use only 10% of the normal dose of Chemo which eliminates any of the normal side effects of Chemo such as nausea, loss of hair and more.

-Through our Infusion Therapy, the cancer cells are deprived of the necessary nutrients and even for the short time of our treatment, the MDRs can be disabled so that chemotherapy drugs can get into the cancer stem cells and kill them.
+Through our Infusion Therapy, the MDRs can be disabled so that chemotherapy drugs can get into the cancer stem cells and kill them.
 That small dose of Chemo drugs, normally 10% of a regular dose, can kill cancer cells during nutrients deprivation even after the cells have developed resistance to the same drugs at a higher dosages.

 The inventor, and our Chief Science Officer, Tom Tsang has been a cancer researcher in the US for over 30 years.
 Tom refined the treatment MMT and attempted to bring the treatment to the US, but since it uses ordinary, already FDA approved drugs and non-patentable over the counter (OTC) agents, no one was interested.
 They did not see it becoming a billion dollar treatment solution.
 The first person that Tom treated was his mother’s younger sister for breast cancer in 2006.
 Today, she is living a totally normal life.
 In 2009, Tom took the treatment to China and today; Tom’s MMT treatment is being used in 25 hospitals in China.
 The patented version was filed in 2011.